-Spectrum reported net income of \$396,300 for the second quarter, an increase of 122% versus the prior year.
-The increased profitability was driven by higher margins in all three of Spectrum's business segments.
-Gross margin (gross profit as a percentage of net sales) was up 2 points in the Spectrum Naturals culinary segment as a result of price increases taken by Spectrum during 2005 and a stronger U.S. dollar versus the Euro, which lowered the cost of imported olive oil and vinegar from Europe.
-Gross margin in the Spectrum Essentials nutritional supplements segment increased by over sixteen points as a result of lower flaxseed costs and improved efficiencies at Spectrum's Iowa production facility which opened in October 2004.
-Gross margin in the Spectrum Ingredients/Private Label segment was up over two points versus the prior year, primarily as a result of a new relationship with a major specialty retailer for the supply of private label organic flax oil.
+Spectrum reported net income of \$123,400 for the third quarter, versus \$32,300 for the prior year.
+The increased profitability was driven by higher margins in Spectrum's culinary and ingredient business segments.
+Gross margin (gross profit as a percentage of net sales) was up 5 points in the Spectrum Naturals[®] culinary segment as a result of price increases taken by Spectrum during 2005 and a stronger U.S. dollar versus the euro, which lowered the cost of imported olive oil and vinegar from Europe.
+Gross margin in the Spectrum Ingredients/Private Label segment increased by half a point versus the prior year, primarily as a result of a new relationship with a major specialty retailer for the supply of private label organic flax oil.

-For the three months ended June 30, 2005, EBITDA was \$960,100 compared to \$529,100 for the prior year, an increase of \$431,000, or 81%.
-The improved performance in 2005 is discussed in detail below, but was primarily attributable to the increased gross profit, partially offset by increased sales and marketing expenses.
+Management believes that EBITDA is an important measure of Spectrum's operating performance.
+Management incentive compensation is earned, in part, based on the achievement of EBITDA targets that are established and approved by Spectrum's Board of Directors prior to the beginning of the year.
+For the three months ended September 30, 2005 EBITDA was \$528,700 compared to \$310,800 for the prior year, an increase of \$217,900 or 70%.
+The improved performance in 2005 is discussed in detail below, but was primarily attributable to the increased gross profit, partially offset by increased operating expenses.